GP8964/PERN-EBS/README.md

 The weapon IDs also have easily recognizable patterns, allowing the search for secret weapon information with ease.

 For example you can add one line in the list of option tags to look for fortress weapon:
-`<option value="zzzz">Fortress`, open the web page, choose this and click 検索 You got it, the name is ビッグキャノン, you can now update the name too!
+`<option value="zzzz">Fortress`, open the web page, choose this and click 検索 (Search) You got it, the name is "ビッグキャノン" (Big Cannon), you can now update the name too!

 Another example, you see that `<option value="aaaa">高出力ビームナギナタ` has one secret next generation weapon, the weapon ID of the next one should be "aaaaa"
 Insert `<option value="aaaaa">secret` below the above option tag, refresh your local web page and try again, you got the name of the secret weapon now.